naziio/API-SD/README.md

             key => 'Accept'
             value => 'application/json]

-7- for Get the apiKey, open in terminal this followings commands -php artisan tinker -\App\Models\User::first()->createToken('test');
+7- for Get the apiKey, http://127.0.0.1:8000/api/tokens/create

-  Then copy the apiKey generate from the field planTextToken "2|dGF0lT4ynZ1FLgRe8T4OVp62eefhUDOHmUFyeu7d" and Paste in the service
+It will generate a Api-key for the user default for this test

-   8- php artisan serve ... for run a server and http://127.0.0.1:8000/docs for see the docs
+8- http://127.0.0.1:8000/docs for see the documentation